Best Saudi Arabia Travel Insurance Plans & Coverage (2026)

 While this coverage is mandatory, we strongly recommend obtaining additional protection for your Saudi Arabia trip that includes further medical coverage, as well as protection from cancellations, delays, terrorism, baggage delays, and more.

-How Does Saudi Arabian Travel Insurance?
+How Much Does Saudi Arabian Travel Insurance Cost?

 According to Visit Saudi, the cost of a tourist eVisa, which includes the mandatory health insurance policy, will cost SAR 535.
 This equates to roughly $142.

-For further protection, many travelers heading to Saudi Arabia opt to purchase additional coverage through a third party travel insurance provider.
-The cost of a comprehensive travel insurance policy is determined by a wide-range of factors, including your total insured trip costs, the length of your trip, your age, and the extent of your coverage.
+For further protection, many travelers heading to Saudi Arabia opt to purchase additional coverage through a third-party travel insurance provider.
+The cost of a comprehensive travel insurance policy is determined by a wide range of factors, including your total insured trip costs, the length of your trip, your age, and the extent of your coverage.

 What Should Your Saudi Arabia Travel Insurance Include?